gdevy/cpsc471-intermurals/README.md

     If everything is going according to plan (env) should be showing at the start of the new command.

-LINUX: virtualenv venv //names the environemnt (venv)
+LINUX: virtualenv venv //names the environment (venv)

 4. Set enviroment variable.